OpenSDN-io/docs/contributing-to-opensdn/getting-started/getting-started-with-opensdn-development.rst

    where "username@someone.com" is your email address that is publicly visible on your GitHub profile page.

-3. Clone the repo where changes need to be committed
+3. Clone the repo where your changes need to be introduced:

    ::

-      git clone
+      git clone ssh://sshusername@gerrit.opensdn.io:29418/opensdn-io/REPOSITORY_NAME
-      ssh://sshusername@gerrit.opensdn.io:29418/REPOSITORY_NAME.git

    where "sshusername" is your OpenSDN Gerrit account name and "REPOSITORY_NAME" is the name of an OpenSDN repository (e.g., tf-dev-env, tf-controller, etc).
+   Available OpenSDN repositories are listed `here <https://gerrit.opensdn.io/admin/repos>`_.

+4. Introduce your changes to the source code of the cloned repository.

-4. Commit the changes
+5. Commit the changes

    ::